gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>FrontendConfigMapRef is the reference to a ConfigMap containing the frontend configuration.</p>
+<p>FrontendConfigMapRef is the reference to a ConfigMap in the garden namespace containing the frontend
+configuration.</p>
 </td>
 </tr>
 <tr>